-Baby Boomer women are among the most affluent consumers in the market today.
+Women over 50 are among the most affluent consumers in the market today.
 Many of us have led successful careers, own property, and aren’t ready to spend our retirement years sitting in a rocking chair.
 But when it comes to brand product marketing do companies recognize what appeals to us or are they passing on opportunities to maximize their return?

 Product marketing and fashion Over 50

-Don’t pitch me on adult diapers
+Don’t pitch me adult diapers

-Baby Boomer women are smart and educated
+Older women are smart and educated

 I applaud older style icons who dress creatively and authentically.
 Iris Apfel may go a bit overboard but I think she’s fabulous.
 She’s sticking her middle finger up to what older women are supposed to look like and is truly herself.

 Older French and Italian women dress elegantly and are revered as fashion consumers.
 If you’re looking for a fabulous outfit you may have to go to Europe to find it.